top of page

 Current Status

 The Department of Transport and Main Roads (DTMR) is responsible for delivering CAMCOS.
-In late 2021 DTMR announced they were revisting CAMCOS because of the 2032 olympics and population growth.
+In late 2021 DTMR announced they were revisiting CAMCOS because of the 2032 Olympics and population growth.
 They undertook a $14 million business case for this project and renamed it "the Direct Sunshine Coast Rail Line. "

 The business case for the project was completed in December 2023.
 It undertook detailed engineering work for the complete 37.8km of track and estimated the total cost at $12billion.

-On February 25th 2024, the Queensland Government announced the heavy rail project from Beerwah to Maroochydore would now be built in stages, but only if funding from the Federal Government is obtained.
-Stage 1 of the project (Beerwah to Caloundra) is estimatd to cost $5.5 to $7 billion).
-The Queensland Government committed $2.75billion dollars for stage one.
-To progress, the Federal Government must at least match this money.
-To date this has not occurred.
+On February 25th 2024, the Queensland Government announced the heavy rail project from Beerwah to Maroochydore would be built in stages, but only if funding from the Federal Government was obtained.
+Stage 1 of the project (Beerwah to Caloundra) was estimated to cost $5.5 to $7 billion).
+The Queensland Government committed $2.75billion dollars for stage one which was matched by the Federal Government.

 In March 2024 the State Government released a summary of the Business Case (Click here to read the full summary)